jadedjeff/qbittorrent-series-optimizer/README.txt

-This script should be run after you open qbittorent and you have an active torrent.
+This script version 7+ can used before or after you open qbittorent and you have an active torrent.
 I have found this speeds up the overall download of a TV series

 The newest version (5) will still automatically identify and prioritize TV series from the first episode to the last by changing the priority maximum for each and when a file completes it will mark it as "not downloaded" so that it will no longer be shared.